tanasievlad246/algorithms-visualisation/Readme.md

 ### Vue JS sorting algorithm visualizer

-A web app that lets you visualise how some of the basic sorting algorithms sort an array of numbers
+A web app that lets you visualise how some of the basic sorting algorithms sort an array of numbers The app used the basic VueJS CLI project template

+To view the app files please see the **algo** folder

-# The app can is deployed [here](https://tanasievlad246.github.io/algorithms-visualisation/)
+# The app is deployed [here](https://tanasievlad246.github.io/algorithms-visualisation/)